iEngage/csharp-sdk/docs/CollaborationApi.md

 Comment on discussion

 This service allows a user to comment on a discussion.
 The following fields(key:value) are required to be present in the Comment JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. discussionId (Path Parameter)</br>2. commentText </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API. **Required fields**      1. discussionId (Path Parameter)     2. commentText

 ### Example
 ```csharp